Bhoopesh123/efk-setup/README_ELK_Ubuntu.md

         }
     }
     }

     sudo -u logstash /usr/share/logstash/bin/logstash --path.settings /etc/logstash -t
     sudo systemctl start logstash
     sudo systemctl enable logstash

 # 4. Installing and Configuring Filebeat

 The Elastic Stack uses several lightweight data shippers called Beats to collect data from various sources and transport them to Logstash or Elasticsearch.
+Here are the Beats that are currently available from Elastic:

+- Filebeat: collects and ships log files.
+- Metricbeat: collects metrics from your systems and services.
+- Packetbeat: collects and analyzes network data.
+- Winlogbeat: collects Windows event logs.
+- Auditbeat: collects Linux audit framework data and monitors file integrity.
+- Heartbeat: monitors services for their availability with active probing.

+In this tutorial we will use Filebeat to forward local logs to our Elastic Stack.

     sudo apt install filebeat
     sudo nano /etc/filebeat/filebeat.yml